Anonymous encryption

 • recovery of the recipients' encryption keys

-• creation of the message for these recipients
+• creation of the session for these recipients

 TIP

-On the contrary, the message creation is done in a single request.
-It is therefore recommended defining both an iat, to limit in time the use of the JWT, and a jti, to avoid the same JWT being used several times during the allowed time interval.
+On the contrary, the session creation is done in a single request.
+It is therefore recommended defining a jti, to avoid the same JWT being used several times during the allowed time interval.

 TIP

-Even if technically nothing prevents to use only one JWT for both operations, it is recommended to create two different JWTs for key retrieval and for message creation, in order to be able to define a jti on the message creation JWT, so that it can be used only once.
+Even if technically nothing prevents to use only one JWT for both operations, it is recommended to create two different JWTs for key retrieval and for session creation, in order to be able to define a jti on the session creation JWT, so that it can be used only once.

 The noteworthy arguments for this function are: